apache/doris/docs/en/extending-doris/flink-doris-connector.md

 Ready to work

-Modify the `custom_env.sh.tpl` file, you need to specify the thrift installation directory
+1.Modify the `custom_env.sh.tpl` file and rename it to `custom_env.sh`

+2.Specify the thrift installation directory

 ```bash
 ##source file content